peering-manager/peering-manager/docs/models/peering/autonomoussystem.md

    advertising prefixes to the AS.
 * `Communities`: a list of communities to apply on prefixes received from or advertised by sessions with this AS.
-* `Properties To Synchronize From PeeringDB`: some properties such as the name, the IRR AS-SET and prefix limits can be synchronized from the AS' [PeeringDB](https://peeringdb.com/) record.
+* `Properties To Synchronise From PeeringDB`: some properties such as the name, the IRR AS-SET and prefix limits can be synchronised from the AS' [PeeringDB](https://peeringdb.com/) record.
 * `Tags`: a list of tags to help identifying and searching for an AS.
 * `Comments`: text to record some notes about the AS.
 Can use Markdown formatting.

-Note that the best way to keep all of these properties up-to-date is to use the PeeringDB integration that can synchronize some of them automatically.
+Note that the best way to keep all of these properties up-to-date is to use the PeeringDB integration that can synchronise some of them automatically.